JazerBarclay/whiptail-examples/README.md

 ```
 COLOR=$(whiptail --inputbox "What is your favorite Color?"
 8 78 Blue --title "Example Dialog" 3>&1 1>&2 2>&3)

 # The `3>&1 1>&2 2>&3` is a small trick to swap the stderr with stdout
 # Meaning instead of return the error code, it returns the value entered
-# A trick to swap stdout and stderr.

 # Now to check if the user pressed OK or Cancel
 exitstatus=$?